 All full-time postgraduate students studying courses lasting one year or more are eligible for a council tax exemption certificate.

-We aim to offer you best practice in exhibition formulation and to prepare you to be a leading researcher in exhibition histories, exhibition cultures, curatorial practice, and innovative forms of display that allow visitors to think about exhibitions in new ways working across diverse fields of practice.
-We also offer MPhil/PhD opportunities in Exhibition Studies and Curating for the right candidates, supported by the School’s research team.
+in exhibition histories, exhibition cultures, curatorial practice, and innovative forms of display that allow visitors to think about exhibitions in new ways, while working across diverse industries and fields of practice.

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.

 Students must also demonstrate a proficiency in communicating through English, for example via an IELTS tests or equivalent.

 Please note: UK visa restrictions mean that international students are only permitted to study on a full-time basis.

 Please contact LJMU’s International Team by visiting www.ljmu.ac.uk/international for more information and advice.